 - For boxes: big and small boxes are good storage items.
 You can put in your children’s’ toys inside a box instead of a high stacking cabinet.

 There are actually a million recycling ideas over the books and over the internet.
-So once you produce a waste, just check the internet on how to recycle them.
+So once you produce waste, just check the internet on how to recycle them.
 There is always a way to recover every waste item we see around us.

 5. Making your own compost pit.

-To start this method, you should start by choosing an appropriate box which could fit your available space inside or outside the house.
+To start this method, you should start by choosing an appropriate box that could fit your available space inside or outside the house.
 Fill it half full with soil, and use this as your trash bin for kitchen wastes.
 This includes fruits and vegetables peeling, and others.
 To make sure about the sanitization, secure your compost pit with cover.
 To properly compose and maintain the soil nutrients, make sure to mix the compost pit once a week with a shovel.

 Creating a zero waste home is not accomplished overnight.
 All you need is the heart and mind to follow the zero-waste living rule.
 Total dedication and the will to change your lifestyle are the keys to making this possible.
 All of the tips are easy to follow, but without your total commitment to this cause, your project will inevitably fail.